What is Islamic Banking?

 What is the History of Islamic Banking?

-For centuries Muslim communities have practiced a number of credit methods and financial techniques.
-These methods made up a prevailing informal credit system which animated the international commerce of the area extending from the Middle East to Southern Europe three or four centuries before the emergence of any comparable system in Europe.
+For centuries, Muslim communities have practiced a number of credit methods and financial techniques.
+These methods and techniques created an informal credit system for those communities and started the international trade movement covering the area from the Middle East to Southern Europe over three or four centuries before the emergence of any comparable system in Europe.
 Credit methods of Islamic communities facilitated trade and provided a framework for credit as a means of investment.
 The development of banking and semi-banking activities were recorded in Iraq in the 10th century.

-Islamic countries used a fairly complex banking system which involved instruments of credit and loans such as hawala (payment of debt through the transfer of a claim) and suftaja (equivalent to a letter of credit or bill of exchange).
-It also involved exchange transactions and the use of ruqas (similar to modern day cheques) and was marked by the existence of certain forms of credit based commercial association such as capital trust financing (Mudaraba) and partnership (Musharkaka).
-This system was flourishing in the Muslim world several centuries before some of these financial instruments appeared in Europe.
+Islamic countries used a fairly complex banking system which involved instruments of credit and loans such as Hawala (payment of debt through the transfer of a claim) and Suftaja (equivalent to a letter of credit or bill of exchange).
+The system also included some forms of trade credit to create associations such the capital trust financing (Mudaraba), partnership (Musharkaka), delivery and reclamation.
+This system flourished in the Muslim world for several centuries before some of these financial instruments appeared in Europe.

 The practices of the bank are governed by Shariah laws as seen by the Shariah Board.
-As a result all of the products and services are delivered in the context of Islamic teachings with a focus on work ethics, wealth distribution and social and economic justice.
+As a result all products and services are delivered in the context of Islamic teachings with a focus on work ethics.

-Source of Increase of Money is Effort and Labour
+3. Source of Money Growth is Effort and Work

-the risk in any financial transaction is shared between the individual and the bank.
-The objective is to ensure that a determined rate which occurs in a conventional bank whereby the entrepreneur takes all the risk, regardless of the result of the project.
-In Islamic banking there is no unbroken gain or loss, it is not just for the same person to always be winning or losing.
+The risk in any partnership contract is shared between the client and the bank.
+The objective is to ensure the absence of a determined rate such as that in conventional banking whereby the entrepreneur takes all the risk, regardless of the result of the project.
+In Islamic banking there is no guaranteed gain or loss, for one without the other.